Bryan Forbes: Film director

 Forbes's directorial debut came with Whistle Down the Wind (1961), again produced by Attenborough, a critically acclaimed film about three northern children who conceal a criminal in their barn, believing him to be a reincarnated Jesus Christ.
 It starred child actor Hayley Mills and Alan Bates, in one of his earliest film roles.
 The film was nominated for four BAFTA awards, including Best Film from any Source.
 It was the basis for a 1996 musical by Andrew Lloyd Webber.
 The L-Shaped Room (1962), his next film as director, with Leslie Caron in the female lead, led to her gaining a nomination for an Oscar, and winning the BAFTA (Best British Actress) and Golden Globe awards.
 Comments Phil Wickham: "It feels like half a new wave film – a mid-point between the innovation of the Woodfall Films and the mainstream of the British film industry."

 Forbes wrote and directed Séance on a Wet Afternoon (1964), and the same year he wrote the third screen adaptation of the Somerset Maugham novel Of Human Bondage.
 In 1965, he went to Hollywood to make King Rat, a successful prisoner-of-war story.
 He followed this with The Wrong Box (1966) and The Whisperers (1967), the latter featuring Edith Evans.
 A caper film, Deadfall (1968), starred Michael Caine.

 Head of EMI Films

+Forbes was offered a three picture deal by Bernard Delfont who had just bought the film studio Associated British (soon to become EMI Films).
+Forbes refused, criticising Associated British; he wrote Delfont a paper about the state of the studio and how it should be run.
+Delfont hired him to be managing director at £30,000 a year.